Augur Development Docs for Contributors¶

 After a successful pull request review, Bioconda will automatically update the augur package that users download.

-Branches and PRs are tested by Travis CI jobs configured in
+Branches and PRs are tested by GitHub Actions workflows configured in

-Our Travis config uses two build stages: test and deploy.
-Jobs in the test stage always run, but deploy jobs only run sometimes (see below).
+Our GitHub Actions workflow is comprised of two jobs: test and deploy.
+Steps in the test job always run, but deploy steps only run sometimes (see below).

 New releases, via pushes to the